 But, perhaps most importantly, you will have started building a powerful network of industry insiders who will be a great resource to you throughout your career.
 The more internships you complete, the larger your network becomes.

 You may even be offered a full or part-time position after your internship program is complete.
-Internships are available in nearly every industry and company, and are normally offered throughout the year, in the fall, spring or summer.
+Internships are available in nearly every industry and company and are usually offered throughout the year, in the fall, spring, or summer.

 While internships are traditionally designed for students, many older career changers have also benefited from internships.

 You’ll have to decide on the type of internship you want to apply for when you begin your search: some are paid, while others are not.
 Even paid internships are not often lucrative.

 Your real compensation is meant to be the experience of working there, so choose carefully to make sure you’ll gain valuable knowledge and experience between making coffee and fetching bagels.